 So far, the Federal Government has attacked all three of the policies.
 The Abbott Government slashed the large-scale component of the RET in 2015 and issued a new directive to stop the CEFC investing in household rooftop solar projects.
 These attacks and resulting uncertainty in the Australian renewables sector saw renewable investment plummet to almost zero.
-Not to be outdone, the Turnbull Government tried to strip $1 billion of funding from ARENA and now they're trying to introduce the National Energy Guarantee (NEG) – a national policy that set the bar so low for renewables that it would have been worse than business as usual.
+Not to be outdone, the Turnbull Government tried to strip $1 billion of funding from ARENA and then tried to introduce the National Energy Guarantee (NEG) – a national policy that set the bar so low for renewables that it would have been worse than business as usual.

 However, it’s not all doom and gloom.
-Together Solar Citizens helped save the Renewable Energy Target, the Small-Scale Renewable Energy Scheme that helps people with the upfront cost of going solar, and we clawed back $800 million of ARENA’s funding.
+Together Solar Citizens helped save the Renewable Energy Target and we clawed back $800 million of ARENA’s funding.

 Australians overwhelmingly want a future powered by renewable energy but the Federal Government currently has no plan for renewables past 2020.
 If we don’t act soon, Australia could miss out on its slice of the global renewables investment boom and be left in the dust.